 - The effect applies to any ship that deploys, even later in the game.
 Normally this is pointless after fleet deployment (and the tokens can be removed once the first turn starts), but when a ship deploys due to Hyperspace Assault or Admiral Raddus or the Profundity title, the G7-X grav well token can make it speed 0!
 Sneaky!

 - Remember that the effect applies to any ship"at" distance 1-3 rather than "within," which means if even a tiny piece of the ship is in the debuff zone, speed 0.

 - You can use the G7-X on your own ships if for some reason you want to be allowed to deploy your ships at speed 0 (normally the minimum is 1).

 The important thing to note about its ability is that the token projects an extremely large circle of "you'll be sad if you deploy here."

-- The exact timing trigger for this one was uncertain until the FAQ resolved it: if you intend to use the G-8 you must do so at the beginning of an opponent's ship's Determine Course step.
-Your opponent then gets to decide if and how he wants to spend his navigate tokens/dials in response to the G-8 going off.
+- If you intend to use the G-8s you must do so before an opponent's ship's Determine Course step (also known as "when you flop your maneuver tool around and agonize over navigate commands).
+Your opponent then gets to decide if and how he wants to spend his navigate tokens/dials in response to the G-8s going off.

 - Remember that the speed debuff is temporary.
 It's only in effect for that one maneuver then the speed reverts back to normal.